dmbarbour/glas/docs/GlasNamespaces.md

 * *annotations* - structured comments for instrumentation, optimization, verification.
 * *data* - opaque to the calculus, but embedded for convenience
-* *ifdef* - supports expression of defaults, optional defs, flexible mixins
+* *ifdef* - flexible expression of defaults, optional defs, merge-union, mixins
 * *fixpoint* - a built-in fixpoint for lazy, recursive defs

 The [program model](GlasProg.md) provides a collection of primitive definitions under prefix '%'.
-Additionally, the runtime will bind '%env.\*' to the configuration's 'env.\*' via fixpoint.
-This provides a foundation for shared libraries.
+The runtime will also bind '%env.\*' to the configuration's 'env.\*' via fixpoint, supporting shared libraries.
+The runtime also links '%src' to abstract data representing a user configuration.

 ## Abstract Syntax Tree (AST)